 Located at the tip of the African continent, South Africa is home to some of the most diverse vineyard lands in the world.

-Originally founded in 1652 by the Dutch East India Company as a replenishment station for Dutch merchants sailing to and from India, Cape Town, South Africa, became a bustling trading port.
-A vibrant wine industry quickly followed.
+Originally founded in 1652 by the Dutch East India Company as a replenishment station for Dutch merchants sailing to and from India, Cape Town, South Africa, became a bustling trading port — and a vibrant wine industry quickly followed.

-The combination of styles – combined with the unique and varied terroir of the different regions – results in wines that run the gamut from simple yet charming to powerful yet elegant.
+South Africa is an interesting blend New World and Old World, taking advantage of classic Old World-style charm while using modern winemaking techniques that emphasize New World fruit-centric trends.
+This combination of styles — combined with the unique and varied terroir of the different regions — results in wines that run the gamut from simple-yet-charming, to powerful-yet-elegant.